rssoftwareab/arrigo-support/docs/index.md

 title: Releases.
 description: Releases and Change Log
 ---
+# 2022-03-25 Major stability issues on www.arrigo.se
+We have issues with prognosis and consumption calculations in EMS module on arrigo.se.
+This affects all clients.
+We are working on a solution.
+Prognosis calculation and consumption calculations will be offline until the problem is resolved.
+No data will be lost, we can backtrack and recalculate everything.
+If you need more details, please send an email to arrigosupport@rssoftware.se

+/The Arrigo Team

 # Download

 Contact your sales representative for the latest service release of EXO2019 Edition 4.